barolab/foobar-infra/docs/challenge.md

 **Improvements**

-- [ ] Health Check on DNS record, this will make us resilient to a region outage.
+- [ ] Health Check on DNS record, this will make us resilient to a region outage (it appears that this is not yet supported for public DNS zones on GCP).

+## Step 7 - Final Steps

+### DNS Load Balancing

+Sadly GCP does not support DNS health check on public zone yet, it's only supported for private zones.
+I intended to use this in order to show network distribution by destroying the EU cluster while running a perf test.
+Normally it should have fallback on US, but without health check it will just continue to fail until a manual action of removing EU from the DNS record is run.

+So change of plans, we're going to enable Weighted Round Robin at the DNS level instead of using Geo location records.
+This will allow us to show load balancing between EU & US (see [PR#15](https://github.com/barolab/foobar-infra/pull/15)).